 - Waterproof phone pouch – Great for protecting your phone while wading in the pools.
 You can still operate this phone in the plastic pouch, so it’s great for taking photos under the waterfall.

 - Wetsuit shirt – The waterfall pools are always chilly, no matter the month.
 If you’re sensitive to low water temperature, like us, we recommend getting a wetsuit t-shirt.
 This lets you stay in the water for longer.

 Is Huasteca Potosina Safe?

 The longer answer: Technically, Mexico is one of the more dangerous countries in the world.
-But with proper safety measures, you can realistically negate most risky situations while visiting the Huasteca Potosina.
-These safety measures involve: 1) Not driving at night, 2) Sticking to large highway roads instead of smaller, local roads, and 3) Learning to develop a 6th sense to tell you when a situation doesn’t feel right.
+But with proper safety measures, you can realistically negate the most risky situations while visiting the Huasteca Potosina.
+These safety measures involve 1) Not driving at night, 2) Sticking to large highway roads instead of smaller, local roads, and 3) Learning to develop a 6th sense to tell you when a situation doesn’t feel right.

 But given what you might hear about Mexico in the news, we still highly recommend visiting Huasteca Potosina.
 Visiting this beautiful and fantastic region is a must on anyone’s Mexico travel itinerary.